mk12/mira/README.md

 # Mira

-TODO: mention BEM, json response format.

 Mira is an fun and simple communication app.

-Think of Mira as a virtual notepad on your friend or loved one's desk.
+Think of Mira as a virtual notepad on someone else's desk.
 Leave a note or drawing to brighten their day.
 Check back later to see if they left a reply.

 _Mira is …_

-- **Personal**: It's just you and another person.
-How you use it is up to you.
+- **Personal**: Share messages or doodles with a friend.
-- **Ephemeral**: Whatever you draw will slowly fade away over the next 24 hours.
+- **Ephemeral**: Drawings slowly fade away over 24 hours.
-- **Unobtrusive**: There are no notifications.
-Never worry about interrupting someone.
+- **Unobtrusive**: No notifications.
+Just check when you want.

 ## Features

 Current features:

 - **Accounts**: Log in with a username and password.
+- **Friends**: You get a separate Mira for each friend you connect with.
-- **Canvas**: Type or draw on the shared canvas (the "Mira").
+- **Canvas**: Draw on the shared canvas (the "Mira").
 - **Sync**: It syncs with the server periodically (not real-time).
 - **Fading**: Drawings fade slowly over the course of hours.
-- **Friends**: You get a separate Mira for each friend you connect with.

 Planned features: